Netdex/Seppuku/README.md

 Seppuku is a self-hosted digital [deadman's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) installation with an extensible .NET module system.

+It intends to follow the principles outlined in [this blog post](https://blog.netdex.cf/2017/creating-a-deadmans-switch/).

 Consists of a continous countdown timer, which requires constant resets to avoid triggering, akin to a deadman's switch used in a train.
 If the timer is allowed to countdown because the owner is not able to reset the timer, then it will trigger a list of actions in the form of "modules", which can be added to Seppuku to extend its functionality.